Damson Jam bottled

 Turn the heat up to high and allow the jam mixture to boil for 10 minutes.
 Test to see if the jam has set / reached setting point (see video above).
 If the jam has not set boil for a further two minutes.

-Pot up the jam into the warm (not cold) sterilised jam containers.
+When the jam has cooked for 10 minutes, pot it up into the warm (not cold) sterilised jam containers.

 As you fill the jam jars, keep an eye out for any remaining stones which should be romoved.

 Don't fill the jars completely, fill to 1cm or so below the top.
 This allows an air pocket at the top of the jar which will contract when it cools.
 This seals the lid to the jar.